DiffusionMapsAcademics/pyDiffMap/README.rst

     pip install pyDiffMap

-In the meantime, you can install the package directly from the source directly by downloading the package from github and running the command below, optionally with the "-e" flag for an editable install.
+You can also install the package directly from the source directly by downloading the package from github and running the command below, optionally with the "-e" flag for an editable install.

 ::